SharePoint/sp-dev-docs/docs/sp-add-ins/host-webs-add-in-webs-and-sharepoint-components-in-sharepoint.md

+---
+title: Host webs, add-in webs, and SharePoint components in SharePoint ms.date: 09/25/2017 ms.prod: sharepoint
+---

 # Host webs, add-in webs, and SharePoint components in SharePoint
 Learn about the distinction between host webs and add-in webs.
 Also find out which SharePoint components can be included in a SharePoint Add-in, which are deployed to the host web, which are deployed to the add-in web, and how the add-in web is deployed in an isolated domain.

  **Note**  The name "apps for SharePoint" is changing to "SharePoint Add-ins".
 During the transition, the documentation and the UI of some SharePoint products and Visual Studio tools might still use the term "apps for SharePoint".
-For details, see  [New name for apps for Office and SharePoint](new-name-for-apps-for-sharepoint#bk_newname).
+For details, see  [New name for apps for Office and SharePoint](new-name-for-apps-for-sharepoint.md#bk_newname).

 ## Host webs, add-in webs, and the isolated domain
 <a name="IsolatedDomain"> </a>

 When an add-in that includes SharePoint components is installed on a website, it is listed on the  **Site Contents** page from which it can be launched.
 That listing, which is the launch point of the add-in, is the only required addition to the website, although certain other things can optionally be added, such as a custom action or an add-in part.
-For information about these options, see [Accessing the add-in from the UI](important-aspects-of-the-sharepoint-add-in-architecture-and-development-landscap#AccessingApp).
+For information about these options, see [Accessing the add-in from the UI](important-aspects-of-the-sharepoint-add-in-architecture-and-development-landscap.md#AccessingApp).
 Other than these UI elements, the SharePoint Add-in components and content, such as lists, content types, workflows, and pages, are deployed to a different website in a special isolated domain.
 This fact is largely hidden from the user.
 The special website to which the add-in is  *deployed*  is called anadd-in web.
 The website to which the add-in is  *installed*  is called thehost web.
 Although the add-in web has its own isolated domain, it is in the same site collection as the host web.
 (One exception to this rule is when the add-in is installed with tenant scope.
 In that scenario, the add-in web is in the site collection of the corporate add-in catalog.)